dmentipl/dotfiles/README.md

 Description
 -----------

-This is a set of dotfiles appropriate for macOS and Linux machines (including remote machines where I may not have root access).
+This is a set of dotfiles and installation scripts appropriate for machines running macOS and Linux.
+These files are useful for me ([@dmentipl](https://github.com/dmentipl)). *Perhaps* they are useful for you.

 The main aim is to have the following installed and configured:

 > bash, code, fish, fzf, git, neovim, starship, tmux, vim, xonsh, zsh

 See below for further details about these applications.
+Note that, for Linux machines, the focus is on command line applications and *not* desktop.

 Usage
 -----